 Save Money Quickly On Personal Care

-- Shaving cream – I bought a rechargeable razor that can be used dry.
+I bought a rechargeable razor that can be used dry.
 That razor works well.
-I have also used hair conditioner that is pretty outstanding, too.
-Also, there has been something I have heard of lately called the “PinkTax” which means the same thing marketed toward women is more expensive than it is for men.
+I have also used a pretty outstanding hair conditioner, too.
+Also, there has been something I have heard of lately called the “PinkTax,” which means the same thing marketed toward women is more expensive than it is for men.
 Shaving cream is one of them.
 Buy men’s.

 Frugal Living Secrets With Kids

-- Juice boxes 54 ounces of juice in 8 boxes for $2.50 compared to 64 ounces of juice for $1.89.
+54 ounces of juice in 8 boxes for $2.50 compared to 64 ounces for $1.89.
 Buy refillable bottles to travel with if you want a single portion.

-- Thrift stores – shopping at thrift stores for kids (or anyone) is smart.
+Shopping at thrift stores for kids (or anyone) is smart.
 The majority of us find clothes to be expendable.
 We wear it a few times and then decide we don’t care for it so we donate it.
-Kids grow so fast that many times clothes are in great condition when donated.
+Kids grow so fast that clothes are often in great condition when donated.
 Cut the expense of paying full price.

 Things I Don’t Buy Anymore – Cleaning Supplies And Laundry

-- Dryer sheets- I use wool dryer balls.
+I use wool dryer balls.
 They also help with drying time and static cling.
-If you would like to, you can add essential oils for smell goods!
+If you want, you can add essential oils for smell goods!

-- Cleaning wipes – those Clorox cleaning wipes may not work like you think they work.
-The surface has to remain damp for a certain amount of time to kill the germs that they say they do and rarely does that happen.
+Those Clorox cleaning wipes may not work like you think they work.
+The surface has to remain damp for a certain amount of time to kill the germs that they say they do, and rarely does that happen.
 They may be a waste of money.
 Use a microfiber cloth instead.

-- Laundry soap – for years I made my laundry soap.
+For years I made my laundry soap.
 I loved it, but then I got lazy.
-A simple, quick google search will yield dozens of recipes for both liquid and powder versions.
+A simple, quick Google search will yield dozens of recipes for both liquid and powder versions.

-- Cleaning products – you can make your versions of just about everything.
+You can make your versions of just about everything.
 From white vinegar for surfaces and glass to leather cleaner.
-You can find a nice write up about that here.
+You can find a nice write-up about that here.

 Other Thrifty Hacks

-- Cable – when did cable become so expensive???
+When did cable become so expensive???
 Turn it off.
-There are so many other options if you have internet from Netflix to Sling to Youtube.
-Grab an antenna or go directly to the channel websites to watch your favorite shows – no more cable bill!
+There are many other options if you have internet, from Netflix to Sling to Youtube.
+Grab an antenna or go directly to the channel websites to watch your favorite shows – no more cable bills!

-- Gym memberships.
-Go for a walk, lift your children, plank at home.
+Go for a walk, lift your children, and plank at home.

-- Greeting cards – I am amazed at how much a greeting card is when I go to Target.
+I’m amazed at how much a greeting card is when I go to Target.
 Try finding alternatives.
 Make your own.
 This is great for the family when you have children.
-They can make their own and it adds a unique touch that no Hallmark can compete with.
+They can make their own, adding a unique touch that no Hallmark can compete with.
 Dollar stores sell their cards 2/$1.
-Check out other favorites to buy at the Dollar Tree!
+Check out other favorites to buy at Dollar Tree!

-- Collect gift cards – ask for gift cards for holidays instead of things you don’t really need.
-That wat you can cut out take out, coffee, clothes, and book spending while appreciating the thoughtful gifts your loved ones give you.
+Ask for holiday gift cards instead of things you don’t need.
+That way, you can cut out take-out, coffee, clothes, and book spending while appreciating the thoughtful gifts your loved ones give you.

-- Evaluate your bank accounts – make sure your checking account is not imposing high fees.
-If it is, consider an alternate bank, credit union, or online source.
+Make sure your checking account is not imposing high fees.
+Consider an alternate bank, credit union, or online source if it is.
 Also, check those savings accounts.
-Are you earning a little on that emergency fund with a high yield savings account?
-It may not be a lot of money but every penny helps.
+Are you earning a little on that emergency fund with a high-yield savings account?
+It may not be a lot of money, but every penny helps.

 Those are the things to stop buying to save money.
 Whether you incorporate a few of these suggestions to save money or all of them, you will undoubtedly be able to use this money for other things.
 But, it is a trade-off.
 You have to be willing (in many of these cases) to put the TIME in to SAVE.

 Sometimes, saving money requires a little money spent upfront.
-Investing in a water bottle or cleaning cloths may be an initial expense right now, but the future costs for bottled water and paper towels will be non-existent.
+Investing in a water bottle or cleaning cloths may be an initial expense, but the future costs for bottled water and paper towels will be non-existent.

-Also, the impact of all that plastic and paper were both produced and recycled or disposed of, would be greatly reduced or eliminated.
+Also, the impact of all that plastic and paper were produced, recycled, or disposed of would be greatly reduced or eliminated.
 It could be a win all around.